Posted on 12th August 2019

 The historian Walter A. McDougall said of Paine:

 “The American Revolution happened when it happened, because Tom Paine stirred up a storm.”

 Paine’s main criticism of the Quakers comes in an appendix to Common Sense entitled An Address to the People called Quakers, where he attacks the society for its lack of support for the Revolutionary War.
 He argued the Quakers were advising their members to resist the American authorities in carrying out their tasks of defense against British forces.

 While he defended the Quaker’s right to refuse to bear arms in any war under any circumstances, Paine thought it treasonous when they prevented others from bearing arms.
+He wrote:

 “Could the peaceable principle of the Quakers be universally established, arms and the art of war would be wholly extirpated: But we live not in a world of angels…I am thus far a Quaker, that I would gladly agree with all the world to lay aside the use of arms, and settle matters by negotiation: but unless the whole will, the matter ends, and I take up my musket and thank Heaven He has put it in my power.”

 There was a splinter group of Quakers who supported taking up arms who called themselves ‘Free Quakers’, but Paine was not either aware of them or chose not to join them.
 Paine concludes his criticism of the Quakers in Common Sense more generally, writing:

 “The principles of Quakerism have a direct tendency to make a man the quiet and inoffensive subject of any, and every government which is set over him.”

 Living in France for most of the 1790s, Paine becoming deeply involved in the French Revolution.
 He wrote Rights of Man(1791), in part a defense of the French Revolution against its critics.